Crucial league opener for Westmeath footballers

 Sunday’s contest arrives with Westmeath buoyed by a successful O’Byrne Cup campaign, one that culminated in a hard-earned 1-18 to 1-16 victory over Kildare at Cedral St Conleth’s Park, Newbridge.
 Yes, it is only the O’Byrne Cup, but it was a significant success, securing the title for the first time since 2019 and only the fifth time in the county’s history, following earlier wins over Louth and Offaly.

 That final offered an early glimpse of how Westmeath may look to play under McHugh, in his first season at the helm, with attacking intent, pace and a growing comfort with the revised playing rules now in their second year.
-The two-pointer proved decisive, Luke Loughlin landing a late long-range score to edge Westmeath clear, while captain Ronan Wallace produced a commanding display, finishing with 1-7, including three two-pointers.
+A two-pointer proved decisive on the night, Luke Loughlin landing a late long-range score to edge Westmeath clear, while captain Ronan Wallace produced a commanding display, finishing with 1-7, including three two-pointers.

 However, Westmeath’s struggles at midfield were also apparent and they fell eight points adrift before producing a terrific recovery, the impact of McHugh’s substitutes another key factor in their second half resurgence.